-Here $g_\chi$ is the Guass sum, $S_{\chi}(r,n;M)$ is the generalized Kloosterman sum, $\widecheck{V}$ is the Fourier transform of the Schwartz function $V$ which is supported on $[1,2]$ and is normalized such that $\widecheck{V}(0)=1$, and $R>0$ is a parameter.
-This allowed them to produce a method which removed the use of the $\rm GL(2)$ delta symbol and establish a stronger subconvex boud.
-Subsequently, Lin \cite{Lin} was able to generalize the identity in the application to the subconvexity problem in both the Dirichlet character twist and $t$-aspect case via the identity,
+Here $g_\chi$ is the Gauss sum, $S_{\chi}(r,n;M)$ is the generalized Kloosterman sum, $\widehat{V}$ is the Fourier transform of the Schwartz function $V$ which is supported on $[1,2]$ and is normalized such that $\widehat{V}(0)=1$, and $R>0$ is a parameter.
+This allowed them to produce a method which removed the use of the $\rm GL(2)$ $\delta$-symbol and establish a stronger subconvex bound.
+Subsequently, Lin \cite{Lin} was able to generalize the identity in the application to the subconvexity problem in both the Dirichlet character twist and $t$-aspect case via the identity

-Here $n\asymp N$, $A\geq 1$ is any positive constant, $V_A(x)$ is a smooth compactly supported function with bounded derivatives.
+Here $n\asymp N$, $A\geq 1$ is any integer, $V_A(x)$ is a smooth compactly supported function with bounded derivatives.
 With this approach, Lin \cite{Lin} obtained the following bound